Street and Place Names in Canowindra, South Canowindra, Moorbel, Billimari

 CARGO Road: So named as it runs from Canowindra to Cargo.
 Cargo was the name of an early pastoral station, part of the older Davy's Plains Run, taken up by William Lawson (1774-1850), with headquarters close to the old Orange-Nanami Road north of the town of Cargo.
 Gold mining in the late 1860s led to the establishment of the township.

 CHARLOTTE Street: Named by 1893 and possibly for Thomas Icely's wife Charlotte née Rothery (1807-1843).
+Alternatively named for Charlotte (née Coady), wife of Alexander (Alla) Grant who built Moyne as their family home in 1920, was very active in the community.

 CHURCH Street: The Church of England was granted land for its first wooden church in 1878 on the highest point in the "Government Town".